kube-zen/zen-watcher/docs/KEP_DRAFT_ZEN_WATCHER_OBSERVATIONS.md

 ### Source Integration

 **Config-Driven via CRDs**:
-- `ObservationSourceConfig`: Defines source adapters (informer, webhook, logs, configmap)
+- `Ingester`: Defines source adapters (informer, webhook, logs, k8s-events) and processing configuration
-- `ObservationTypeConfig`: Defines normalization rules per event type
-- `ObservationFilter`: Defines per-source filter rules
-- `ObservationDedupConfig`: Defines per-source deduplication windows

 **No Code Changes Required**: New sources can be added by creating CRDs